 Testing High Power Circuit Breakers Safely

-This whitepaper discusses the project designed by Sensata Technologies in which HBM's Genesis products and Perception software were used to test the circuit protectors and circuit breakers line.
+This white paper discusses the project designed by Sensation Technologies in which HBM’s Genesis HighSpeed products replaced a traditional and aging setup using oscilloscopes.

 Circuit breakers are ubiquitous wherever there are electrical circuits that need protection against excess current caused by an overload or short circuit.
 They range in size and capacity from devices the size of a fingernail used for semiconductor protection to devices as large as a truck designed to protect the high voltage circuits that supply power to cities.